 If you’re like me, you may have spent too much time researching, learning about and straight up lusting over cool travel equipment.
-With so many gadgets out there, it would be easy to drop unnecessary amounts of money, but I think there are a few things worth investing in – even when working with less cash.
-Over the coming weeks, I’ll be writing a few blog posts about must-have travel gear that are worth the investment for students and others traveling on a modest budget.
+With so many gadgets out there, it would be easy to drop unnecessary amounts of money, but I think there are a few things worth investing in—even when working with less cash.
+I’ll be writing a few blog posts about must-have travel gear that are worth the investment for students and others traveling on a modest budget.

 For obvious reasons, your luggage is the most important single piece of travel gear.
 While anything that allows you to carry other items could technically get the job done, a great bag will make your vacation much more enjoyable by allowing you to hold all your gear safely, keep it organized and carry it comfortably.